-- 1. Be qualified Level 3. - 2.
+- 1. Meet gualifications for Level 3 - 2.
 Fully understand hazards and the risk associated with working with electricity. - 3.
 Can either perform required training for workers or can secure it through a third party. - 4.
-Suggested management level human performance training, as well as training on implementing OSHA 29CFR 1910.269, NFPA 70E, and site-specific safety training.
+Suggested management level human performance training, OSHA 29CFR 1910.269, NFPA 70E, and site-specific safety training.